jobinkv/Slide_evaluation/README.md

 ### Step1:
 Open the list of slide images [here](http://10.2.16.142/cgi-bin/vi_project/list_slide.sh)
 ![table](tableLists1.jpg)<br/>
-The list contain 332 slide images and corresponding to each image four outputs links are given under the title of GT,PSP,DeepLab and tessetact.
-The column titled "Table" indicate whether the slide image contains table or not.<br/>
+The list contains 332 slide images.
+Each image has four outputs links given under the title of GT, PSP, DeepLab, and tesseract.
+The column titled "Table" indicates whether the slide image contains a table or not.<br/>
-#### Each evaluator can randomly choose 5 slide images and evaluate all the outputs corrsponds to those images.
+#### Each evaluator can randomly choose a minimum of 5 slide images and evaluate all the outputs corresponds to those images.
-Eg: if you are choosen image name "130110-DKLK0EGEYA-540_frame1770.jpg" then you are suposed to evaluate all the outpus currespond to that image. (red marked boxes)
+Eg: if you chose the image name "130110-DKLK0EGEYA-540_frame1770.jpg", then you suppose to evaluate all the outputs correspond to that image. (red marked boxes)

+### Step1: Evaluate the output
+We have four different outputs for a slide image.
+We request you to evaluate the efficiency of these outputs for conveying the slide content to a visually impaired student.
+#### Open the output links